 Overall Rating: 8.5 Night Girls out of 10

 Synopsis: Week 52, Day 0: We begin with Booster and Rip in their time sphere appearing exactly one year ago in the time stream.
 They witnessed the birth of the new Multiverse.
 Each Earth is an exact copy of the New Earth.
-Rip explains that he was traveling in time investigating and an anomaly.
+Rip explains that he was traveling in time investigating an anomaly.
 Rip saw Alexander Luthor tear open the time stream.
 That Alexander split Earth into thousands of divergent worlds.
 Unfortunately, each world was unstable.

 Once Conner Kent sacrificed his life to save Earth, the broken Earths collapse back together.
 However, that new Earth was too small to contain the energy within it.
 Therefore, the New Earth began replicating itself.
 The new Multiverse was then born.
 52 identical Earths and 52 identical cosmos.
 Rip says that in a few seconds the multiple births will occupy the same space, each on a different vibrational plane.

 This is why they needed Red Tornado’s head.
-Tornado is enabling Rips time sphere to alter vibrational frequencies in order to travel between the 52 parallel universes.
-That Tornado witnessed the birth of the new Multiverse and that he mapped the new Multiverse in his brain.
+Tornado is enabling Rip’s time sphere to alter vibrational frequencies in order to travel between the 52 parallel universes.
+That Tornado witnessed the birth of the new Multiverse and he mapped the new Multiverse in his brain.
 Rip says that they must save the New Earth and Earths-1 through 51 from Mr. Mind.

-Suddenly, Mr. Mind appears and says that he was the dominant life form one Earth between the dinosaurs and the humans.
-That Mr. Mind will be dominant again but this time not just one Earth but on all Earths.
+Suddenly, Mr. Mind appears and says that he was the dominant life from one Earth between the dinosaurs and the humans.
+That Mr. Mind will be dominant again but this time not just on one Earth but on all Earths.
 Rip says that Mr. Mind has evolved and instead of feeding off mind waves he now feeds off time and space.
 Rip reminds Booster that Mr. Mind ate the Phantom Zone earlier.
 And that Mr. Mind is about to regurgitate it at them.
-That is why Rip lead Mr. Mind to this specific point in time.
+That is why Rip leads Mr. Mind to this specific point in time.

 Mr. Mind blasts the Phantom Zone out of his mouth at our heroes.
 Suddenly, Supernova appears and absorbs the Phantom Zone.
 Rip comments that thanks to the Phantom Zone technology in Supernova’s uniform, it was able to reflect and restore the Phantom Zone to its proper dimensional plane.

 Supernova enters the Times fear and takes off his mask.
 Supernova is Daniel Carter, Booster Gold ancestor from the present.
 That Mr. Mind recruited Daniel to break into Rip’s lab and trapped him in an endless time loop of 52 seconds.
-Rip moved the loop here and gave Daniel the Supernova uniform, because it was keyed to the Carter genetic code.
+Rip moved the loop here and gave Daniel the Supernova uniform because it was keyed to the Carter genetic code.
 Rip tells Daniel that they still need his help.

 Rip tells Booster that he knew Mr. Mind would try to zap them with the Phantom Zone at this moment, because of a machine that Professor Morrow created.
 This machine allows Morrow to record glimpses of the future.
 This is how Morrow “discovers” most of his technology.
 Rip’s job is to police the time stream and that Morrow was breaking into it.
 Rip appeared at Morrow’s lab to shut him down, but Morrow was already gone.
-That is when Rip saw the handful of images on Morrow’s machine of Rip, Booster, Supernova and Mr. Mind.
+That is when Rip saw the handful of images on Morrow’s machine of Rip, Booster, Supernova, and Mr. Mind.

 Mr. Mind then attacks the time sphere.
 Rip directs Red Tornado to prepare the time sphere for Earth-jump.
 Suddenly, the time sphere appears in Metropolis on Earth-17.
 Mr. Mind appears on Earth-17 and begins to eat the years and events from this Earth’s history.
 Rip tells Tornado to Earth-jump out of Earth-17 before Mr. Mind destroys everything until the point that there is nothing left.
 The time sphere and Mr. Mind disappear, and we see Earth-17 descend into some type of medieval society.